NikkiRigitha/Reading-Notes/Mark Down Guide.md

 Lists:
 There are 3 types of lists you can create.
 Ordered list;to create one , you must add a new line for each iteam.
-They do not need to be in order, howvever **must start with one**
+They do not need to be in order, howvever **must start with one/1**
 Example:
 1. Example1
 2. Example1